AugustasMacijauskas/backpaqr/README.md

 i18next, react-i18next - both used for adding translation functionality to the website

 moment - used to manipulate dates

+prop-types - used to tell the application what variables are of what type, which is helpful to prevent bugs

 styled-components - useful library to style components
 ```